mdavids/rfc/content/draft-davids-forsalereg-17.md

 ## Placement of the Leaf Node Name

-The "\_for-sale" leaf node name can essentially be placed at any level of the DNS except in the in-addr.arpa. infrastructure TLD.
+The "\_for-sale" leaf node name can essentially be placed at any level of the DNS except in the arpa. infrastructure TLD.

 (#placements) illustrates this: